 Early Life

-Nicholas Woodman was born on June 24, 1975, and grew up in Menlo Park and Atherton, California.
-His father was an investment banker.
-Woodman graduated from the University of California, San Diego, in 1997 with a bachelor's degree in visual arts and a minor in creative writing.
+Nicholas Woodman was born on June 24, 1975, in Menlo Park, California.
+He grew up in Menlo Park and Atherton, California, and attended Menlo School.
+His father co-founded an investment bank.
+Woodman developed a passion for surfing, which would later influence his career.
+He graduated from the University of California, San Diego, in 1997 with a degree in visual arts and a minor in creative writing.

 Rise to Success